Our use of Cookies

 If a Head Office wants to submit the export application, but the inspection is carried out at a depot, which site will be invoiced?

-The applicant will submit their application using their eDomero account, stating the site address of the inspection using the Post Code search function, this must be an approved site as stated in the biosecurity control management plant.
+The applicant will submit their application using their PHES account, stating the site address of the inspection using the Post Code search function, this must be an approved site as stated in the biosecurity control management plan.
 There is a procedure for invoices to be sent to a different address than that of the applicant clients, if required.
 Please contact CIT for further information if required.

-I export seasonally, will I still be charged for audits even though I’m not exporting?
+I export seasonally, will I still have to be audited even though I’m not exporting?

 You can still continue to export, should you have any ad hoc exports by submitting applications for inspections by PHSI.
 Any plant health service provided will be subject to the relevant inspections, fees and service level agreements.